 Pairs well with hot first courses (such as quiches or pies) as well as fruit salads.

 Aromas: coumarin floral notes and milky on the nose with plenty of roundness

 Appearance: the tea unfurls to reveal the quality of the plucking.

-Flavours: sweet and acid flavours.
+Flavors: sweet and acid flavors.

 Aromas: typical of Taiwanese Jin Xuan teas: buttery vanilla and fresh floral notes with the occasional aniseed accent.

 Throughout the year, our experts travel in the tea plantations looking for the best pluckings and new, rare, delicious teas.

 The fact that we travel so extensively, that we taste and buy on location has many advantages and allows us to find rare crops by looking outside the traditional supplier circuit, to taste and to share with you the harvests of small plantations, which are often hidden away.

 Visiting tea estates regularly and thereby establishing long-lasting relations with our suppliers allows us to guarantee regular quality control of the teas we buy, and to continue our mission: to bring you the best quality teas and to share our travels and experience with you, while concerning ourselves with environmental issues, working conditions on the estates and the fair trade practices to which we adhere.